Process Overview

 - Hardness of 200–400 HV

-- Aesthetic versatility — bright, satin, and black options
+- Aesthetic versatility — bright, matte, and nickel-chrome options

 - Solderability (matte nickel)